pingcap/docs/tidb-cloud/manage-user-access.md

 If you are the owner of an organization, you can remove project members.

-To remove a member from a project, perform the following steps:
+To remove a member from a project, take the following steps:

 1. Click <MDSvgIcon name="icon-top-organization" /> **Organization** in the upper-right corner of the TiDB Cloud console.